Axway/amplify-central/content/en/docs/get_actionable_insights/_index.md

 ## API Observer dashboards

 Access to the API Observer menu and dashboards is based on your role and permissions and your organization's subscriptions.
-Users must have one of the following [team roles](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/organization_roles_and_features/index.html#team-roles) to access the API Observer dashboards:
+Users must have one of the following [roles](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/organization_roles_and_features/index.html) to access the API Observer dashboards:

 * Central Administrator
-* Catalog Manager
-* Consumer
-* Developer
+* Developer (with a team role)

 From the [Amplify platform](https://platform.axway.com) home page click **Dashboard**, and then click **API Observer** from the left navigation.
 You are directed to the dashboards in Amplify Central.